Call Now

 Another important tip to remember in attempting to determine what is a fair divorce settlement is to account for the tax implication involved in a divorce settlement.
 Many individuals fail to consider the fact that they may be taxed on marital assets received via a divorce settlement.
 For example, a common tax implication that arises from assets involved in divorce matters are the tax implications involved with retirement accounts, such as pensions or 401(k).
 In determining what would be a fair divorce settlement, you must consider the value of the asset on an after-tax basis, otherwise, you could find yourself in a position where you are getting a much worse deal than you would in court.

 These types of situations are extremely fact-sensitive.
 Divorces are emotional times for all involved.
 Not only are they emotional, but often time complex, especially when it comes to property division.
 Obtaining skilled counsel is key to relieving some of the burdens that come with divorce.
-This blog was written by attorneys at Ciyou & Dixon, P.C. who handle divorces of all types throughout the state.
+This blog was written by attorneys at Dixon & Moseley, P.C. who handle divorces of all types throughout the state.
 It is written and posted for general educational purposes and is not to be construed as legal advice or solicitation for services.
 It is an advertisement.

 Facebook